NikKowPHP/social-brain/chapters/chapter-10.md

 When these domains are threatened, the brain triggers a primary threat response.
 When they are rewarded, the brain enters a state of trust and collaboration.
 A difficult conversation is, by its nature, a minefield of potential SCARF threats.

+> ### **SCARF in the Wild: The Argument About the Trash**
+>
-The SCARF model is a Rosetta Stone for almost every recurring argument in a family.
-The fight that seems to be about 'who takes out the trash' is almost never about the trash.
+> The SCARF model is a Rosetta Stone for almost every recurring argument in a family.
+The fight that seems to be about "who takes out the trash" is almost never about the trash.
 It's a battle of dueling SCARF threats.
+>
-One person feels a threat to **Fairness** ('I'm doing more than my share'), while the other feels a threat to their **Status** ('You're treating me like a child, not an equal partner') or their **Autonomy** ('Stop telling me what to do').
-By diagnosing the real SCARF threat, you can stop arguing about the surface-level issue and address the real 'bug' in the system.
+> *   **Your Perception:** You are feeling a threat to **Fairness** ("I'm doing more than my share of the work around here").
+> *   **Their Perception:** When you say, "You forgot to take out the trash again," they don't hear a logistical reminder.
+They hear a threat to their **Status** ("You're treating me like an irresponsible child") and their **Autonomy** ("Stop telling me what to do").
+Their amygdala hijacks them.
+>
+> A conductor's approach diagnoses the SCARF threat and addresses that instead.
+You might say: "(Reward Status) I know you've had a crazy busy day.
+(State need without blame) I'm feeling a little overwhelmed by the chores.
+(Co-create solution) Would it work for you if I handle dinner tonight and you tackle the trash?"

 [AUTHOR'S NOTE: A key visual for the book.
 This should be a "Social Brain Dashboard" with five gauges, one for each SCARF domain.
 In examples, we can show the needles on these gauges moving into the "red" (threat) or "green" (reward) zone.]